Caleb-Brunson-SC/CSCE240H-Spring2023-Caleb/project/prog2-processor/directions.md

 ### Directories
 #### data
-This directory contains
+This directory contains two sub-directories: cdc-content and webmd-content.
+They each contain their own .txt files.

 #### doc
 This directory contains the 1-page report.

 #### src
-This directory contains the
+This directory contains the ProgProcessor.java code.

 #### test
-This directory contains
+This directory contains text_output.txt with input and output.

-Notes:
-1) disease name is given as initial input
-    - Program will only support HIV
-2) then given information type as input program will return output
-    - input can be as command line argument

-My plan:
-- Use